Extensive compressor reviews and FAQ

 Just as with the actual LMB-3, the Enhance knob here is awful--it should really be labeled "Do Not Use".
 It's an EQ that cuts a notch at around 2 KHz and then boosts everything above 3 KHz, and mostly serves to increase the hiss and other noises in your signal chain.

 The housing is an extruded aluminum shell anodized with a pretty shade of purple, and the construction quality is average, about what you'd expect for the price.
 It's larger than the BBE/Diamond "medium" pedal size, but not as big as the Markbass.
 It runs on standard Boss-type 9V DC.
 There is no LED to indicate the amount of compression.
-The footswitch is not "true bypass", but the bypassed tone is quite clear.
+The footswitch is not "true bypass", but the bypassed tone is clear.
 All in all if you want a Boss LMB-3 and can't find a used one at this price, or if you really prefer something large and purple, then this pedal is a good value.

-All text on this page written and owned by Cyrus Joaquin Heiduska, 2006-2023, all rights reserved.
+All text on this page written and owned by Cyrus Joaquin Heiduska, 2006-2024, all rights reserved.

 Copying is prohibited, and AI scraping or training is prohibited.
 Instead, please link to this page using the link text "compressor reviews".